jshawl/peanut-butter-and-jelly/11-angular/angular_intro_controllers_directives/readme.md

 <div ng-repeat="todo in todosCtrl.todos">
   <p>{{$index}}{{todo}}</p>
 </div>
+// point out that $index is special in ng-repeat
 ```

 > All we've done here, is print each todo with it coresponding index value.